hananitallyson/hananitallyson/README.md

 # Hi there 👋
 - 📄 About me: I born in 2004.
 I'm taking my 3rd year of Computer Science for the Internet at IFRN/CA. I'm also a full time nerd!
 - 🎲 Fun Facts: I'm a Dungeon Master (Tabletop RPG).
-I love kpop!
+I love kpop and K-Dramas!
 My favorite fruit is watermelon.
-I used to be a 5Harmony fan.
+My favorite anime is Hunter x Hunter.
 - 🌏 Nationality: Brazilian.
 - 💬 Languages: Portuguese (Native), English (C1).
 - 👦 My pronouns: He/Him.